 There’s one thing that people can universally agree upon: no one enjoys having to pay their utility bills.
 If you live in a deregulated energy market like the ones Payless Power services in Texas then consider yourself lucky, as you have the option to choose from a variety of providers and determine which one provides you the best rate.
 But for the rest of us who are stuck with the electricity rate that our area gives us, the monthly disgruntled feeling that comes with paying the utility bill haunts us all.
 It’s easy to fantasize about living somewhere else without these burdens, so let’s see what electricity prices are like for our friends across the pond and if moving there can offer us any relief.

 Over the last three years, the average price of electricity across all of Europe has stayed around 15 euro cents per kilowatt hour.
-Though it has only grew 3% from 2016 to 2018, certain countries saw a much more drastic increase.
-For example, Cyprus tacked on a whopping additional 5 euro cents per kWh over the course of three years, increasing in price by 35%, with a 2018 clock in at 21.83 euro cents per kWh, which is 38% higher than the European average.
-In 2018 alone, Spain and Norway both added 3 euro cents per kWh, with a respective gain of 14% and 19%, and putting each respectively at 56% and 20% higher than the European average.
-Needless to say, you should consider crossing Cyprus, Spain and Norway off your list of the most cost effective European countries to run away to.
+Though it has only grown 3% from 2016 to 2018, certain countries saw a much more drastic increase.
+For example, Cyprus tacked on a whopping additional 5 euro cents per kilowatt hour over the course of three years, increasing in price by 35%, with a 2018 clocking in at 21.83 euro cents per kWh, which is 38% higher than the European average.
+In 2018 alone, Spain and Norway both added 3 euro cents per kWh, with a respective gain of 14% and 19%, putting each respectively at 56% and 20% higher than the European average.
+Needless to say, you should consider crossing Cyprus, Spain, and Norway off your list of the most cost-effective European countries to run away to.

 Top 5 Most Expensive Electricity Prices by Country

-While considering which European country to settle down in, it is useful to know the top five most expensive electricity prices by country so as to avoid them.
-It is no surprise that tourist favorite and densely populated countries such as Denmark, Germany, Belgium, Ireland and Spain had the highest electricity prices in 2018.
+While considering which European country to settle down in, it is useful to know the top five most expensive energy prices by country so as to avoid them.
+It is no surprise that tourist-favorite and densely populated countries such as Denmark, Germany, Belgium, Ireland, and Spain had the highest energy prices in 2018.
 Denmark was as high as 31 euro cents per kWh, which is 97% higher than the European average!
 Make sure you pad your budget before hankering down in any of these countries.